bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 <!-- TITLE: Mediocre Mapper User Guide -->
 <!-- SUBTITLE: Essential information to get up and running using Mediocre Mapper Mk5 -->

 > Mediocre Mapper (MM) is no longer in development or supported by its creator.
-Mk5 (released on 9/24/19) is the final public release and is now open source.
+Mk5 (released on 9/24/19) is the final public release.
 {.is-warning}
 # Editor Setup
 ## Installation